Jaau250/data-analyst-Jaau/README.md

-Exploratory analysis: is an analysis approach that identifies general patterns in the data.
+**Exploratory analysis**: is an analysis approach that identifies general patterns in the data.

 The exploratory question being answered here are: Which location has the highest value of permit issued